cscart/docs/en/user_guide/users/vendors/vendor_statuses.rst

   If you have the :doc:`/user_guide/addons/vendor_debt_payout/index` add-on installed in your store, the **Suspended** status is automatically assigned to those vendors who are in debt to the marketplace.
 As soon as a debtor pays off his debt, his status is automatically changed to **Active**.

-* **Disabled**—vendor's products won't appear on the storefront, and vendor's administrators won't be able to log in to the Administration panel.
+* **Disabled**—vendor's products won't appear on the storefront, and vendor's administrators won't be able to log in to the administration panel.

   .. image:: img/change_vendor_status.png
       :align: center